The LG G6 sets a new standard in smartphone design

 Many people struggle to believe the G6 has a 5.7-inch screen, because it feels so small in your hand.
 It’s easy to stretch your thumb across to the other side of the phone when holding it in one hand, and it remains usable at all times.
 Try that with any phone with a 5.5-inch screen, and it’s a struggle.

 How has LG achieved this feat?
 It minimized the size of the bezels and chose an 18:9 aspect ratio, making it longer and thinner than the 16:9 aspect ratio screens found on most other phones.
-Get used to the look, as the G6 almost certainly won’t be the only 18:9 ratio phone we’ll see in 2017.
+It’s the same aspect ratio as Samsung’s Galaxy S8.

 The front of the G6 looks very modern, thanks to the rounded corners of the screen.
 It’s the screen that’s rounded, too, rather than a bezel over the top to give it the look.
 Combined with the rounded corners of the phone, it helps absorb impacts and lessens the likelihood of catastrophic screen damage.
 The thin top and bottom bezels make the screen stand out even more, and enhance the minimalist style of the phone.
 This is a glass and metal phone, with Gorilla Glass 3 on the front, and Gorilla Glass 5 on the back.
 We are worried that it will break and be expensive to replace, so we highly recommend you buy a G6 case.

-Note: Update: We’ve amended the review with a section on the G6 Plus.
-We’ve also added comparisons to Samsung’s Galaxy S8.